MolecularMatch/mm-public-scripts/blog/condition2018/ConditionMigration2018.md

 1. Allowing cohesive code-based searching to improve EHR/Payer/LIMS integrations.
 2. Updating to the most modern data ontologies.
-3. Expanding our abilities outside-of-cancer.
-4. Data validation and duplicates merging with pathologist oversight.
+3. Data validation and duplicates merging with pathologist oversight.

 ---------